 After the Ceremony Minister's Duties and Responsibilities

-As the wedding officiant is usually your job to round up the bride, groom and official witnesses to sign and date the official county or state marriage license, as well as the keepsake decorative certificate that most couples will keep for the rest of their lives.
+As the wedding officiant, it is usually your job to round up the bride, groom and official witnesses to sign and date the official county or state marriage license, as well as the keepsake decorative certificate that most couples will keep for the rest of their lives.
 Often our ministers will present the couple with a copy of your Ordination Credential or the official Wedding Officiant Certificate showing your legal status as an Universal Life Church Minister.
 In a majority of states, it is one of the officiants responsibilities to return the properly completed, signed and dated marriage license to the county clerk or registrar.
 Please allow time for the photographer to record this process for the couple's scrapbook.
 We have a variety of Decorative Certificates in our catalog.

 Performing A Wedding

 A wedding day is often considered one of the happiest moments in someone's life.
 It is important for the people involved as it signifies the start of a new life together under the context of law and religion.
 A wedding usually involves a form of ceremony.
 According to anthropologists, wedding ceremonies are rituals of transition or the rites of passage for both participants.
 Such rites occur when the individuals are crossing the boundaries of age or even social status.
 Just like birth or death, weddings create changes not only in the lives of the bride and the groom but also for the people who are connected to them.
 Wedding ceremonies allow the expression of emotion through the individuals' announcement of their union to the community.
 At the same time, wedding ceremonies allow the community to express their support and approval to the pertained union (Skolnick, 2009).
 Thus, such ceremony does not only serve as the union's social recognition, but it also serves as an avenue for people related to the bride and groom to share the momentous occasion and reunite with friends, relatives, and acquaintances.